wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Categories of traits that help were covered in detail in the previous two labs, so there are not new terms to learn today, but use this opportunity to review those terms.
 The terms also are crucial for working your way through plant ID keys.

-Details for these families are provided in the back of the lab manual (Plant Identification and Family Descriptions, and the Key to Australian Plant
+Start filling out the trait data for the families below by looking at the specimens.
+There is also details for many of these families are provided in the back of the lab manual (Plant Identification and Family Descriptions, and the Key to Australian Plant
 Families).
-As throughout this course, please also use the abundant resources on the web for Australian and global plants (see links on Moodle).
+As throughout this course, feel free also use the abundant plant resources on the web for Australian and global families (see links on Moodle).
 The key skill in this course is connecting the plants you see in front of you to resource material.

 One note about names: modern botanical rules state that families should be named after a "type" genus and end in "-aceae".
 (Animal families end in -idae.)
 That is the Proteaceae is named for the "type" genus Protea (which is found in South Africa and florist shops).
 Because this was the first genus of the family it becomes the type genus.
 Before these names were introduced there was a bit more chaos in naming of plant families.
 (And there are still a few hold-outs around that want to stick to old names.)
 We've included the old names below as some of the reference books and field guides still use the old names.